RonenNess/Iguina/readme.md

 Lets begin with the general properties:

+* **InheritFrom** (string): If defined, will inherit all properties that are not set from a parent stylesheet file with this name.
+Only works when loading from files.
 * **DefaultWidth** (Measurement): Entity default width.
 * **DefaultHeight** (Measurement): Entity default height.
 * **MinWidth** (int): Entity min width, in pixels.